-Once the watercourse gradient is confirmed and the culvert diameter has been sized, use the survey diagram (see Figure 7-12) and the existing site conditions drawing (see Figure 5-8) to develop a cross-section drawing.
-See Figure 7-13.
+Once the stream gradient is confirmed and diameter has been sized, utilize the survey diagram (see Figure 6-8) and the existing site conditions drawing (see Figure 4-8) to develop a cross-section drawing.
+See Figure 6-9.

-Note: Plan to leave room for the addition of a dissipation pool (if required) or an extension of the existing one.
+Note: Plan to leave room for the addition of a dissipation pool or an extension of the existing one.

 In replacement sites, it is very common to have a much larger footprint than what was previously there.
 This will inevitably mean a new realignment of the site to match up with the existing stream conditions.
 A well-drawn "existing site" drawing will allow designers to see where the new culvert is going to tie-in.
-Before this can happen, determine the new culvert length.
-See Section 7.5 Calculating Culvert Length.